 The nose-to-tail ethos is evident throughout the menu, as is the fact that this is very much a family affair.
 Husband and wife Peter and Louise are at the helm, while their children oversee front-of-house and quality control.

 Every bit as buzzing as its name might suggest.
 The Hive serves the finest food and drinks throughout the day, from freshly roasted coffee to homemade artisan produce.
-Whether you drop in for a drink or a full-on meal, a laid-back ambience awaits at this fully licensed eatery.
+Whether you drop in for a drink or delicious Cotswolds brunch, a laid-back ambience awaits at this fully licensed eatery.

 The courtyard garden is a delight during clement weather, and well-behaved dogs are also welcomed inside.
 The Hive is where it’s at when brunch o’clock arrives, for locals and first-time visitors alike.